dandavison/wormhole/README.md

 _This is a personal project under development, implemented only for MacOS (e.g. it uses hammerspoon in places, and the `open` command).
-It should work in a VSCode + Wezterm development environment, since that's what I use.
-It was written initially for VSCode + Alacritty/Tmux, and it could be made to work with Pycharm/IntelliJ with minor modifications._
+VSCode is the only editor tested, but it could be made to work with others (e.g. JetBrains IDEs) with minor modifications.
+The terminal emulator must either be Wezterm, or Alacritty+Tmux.
+It could be made to work with non-Alacritty+Tmux with minor modifications._

 Wormhole is for people who:
 - work on multiple projects/repositories concurrently